French Coach Mette Keeps Promise As Djibouti Advance - UrduPoint

 Known as the 'Shoremen of the Red Sea', their previous away losses included conceding nine goals in the Democratic Republic of Congo and eight in Malawi.

-"All he (the national football federation president) wanted was to stop losing 5-0 and 6-0 and I said I would definitely bring him that dignity.
+"All he wanted was to stop losing 5-0 and 6-0 and I said I would definitely bring him that dignity.

 "Before signing, I looked around and liked what I saw -- the level of some of the players, the potential and the facilities.